wdehaes/ai-automation-engineer-assignment/README.md

 - **Duration:** 1 hour and 30 minutes (Zoom call with Ryan Serpico)
 - **OpenAI API key:** Ryan Serpico will provide you with a temporary OpenAI API key.
 He will delete the key after your time is up.
 - **Sample Articles:** Located in the `/data` folder.
 Use these to demonstrate your knowledge of few-shot prompting.
 Use `test_article.txt` to test your script.
+- **Submission:** Provide a link to a GitHub repository with your code.
+Exclude the API key from your submission.

 ---